powerapi-ng/joulehunter/README.md

 ### v3.3.0

-- Fixed issue with `pyinstrument -m module`, where pyinstrument wouldn't find modules in the current directory.
+- Fixed issue with `joulehunter -m module`, where joulehunter wouldn't find modules in the current directory.
 - Dropped support for Python 2.7 and 3.5.
 Old versions will remain available on PyPI, and pip should choose the correct one automatically.

 ### v3.2.0

 - Added the ability to track time in C functions.
-Minor note - Pyinstrument will record time spent C functions as 'leaf' functions, due to a limitation in how Python records frames. `Python -> C -> Python` is recorded as `Python -> Python`, but `Python -> Python -> C` will be attributed correctly.
+Minor note - joulehunter will record time spent C functions as 'leaf' functions, due to a limitation in how Python records frames. `Python -> C -> Python` is recorded as `Python -> Python`, but `Python -> Python -> C` will be attributed correctly.